ShanshanChen-Biostat/shanshanchen-biostat.github.io/EnergyMet.md

 and portability and therefore fail to meet the requirements for long-term, remote, personal EE monitoring.

-## Energy Metabolism
+## Energy Metabolism & Why Smart Wearable Sensors aren't Enough
 Human EE is comprised of various components and is infuenced by many factors.
 The largest component of human EE is resting EE, which is the energy required to carry out fundamental physiological functions, contributing 60–80% of the total daily EE.
-RMR is infuenced by various physiological characteristics, including gender, ethnicity, age, body composition, various metabolic syndromes, and gene variations.
+REE is infuenced by various physiological characteristics, including gender, ethnicity, age, body composition, various metabolic syndromes, and gene variations.
-Additionally, resting EE responds to environmental stimuli, such as cold temperatures18,19, food intake and dietary composition20–24.
-Moreover, RMR drops signifcantly during sleep25 and varies by circadian phase26.
+Additionally, resting EE responds to environmental stimuli, such as cold temperatures, food intake and dietary composition.
+Moreover, REE drops signifcantly during sleep25 and varies by circadian phase26.
-A smaller, yet important component of human MR is activity-induced EE.
-Activities can be subdivided into two categories: non-exercise activity thermogenesis (NEAT) and volitional exercise28,29.
+A smaller, yet important component of human EE is activity-induced EE (AEE).
+Activities can be subdivided into two categories: non-exercise activity thermogenesis (NEAT) and volitional exercise.
 NEAT includes occupational and leisure activities and any spontaneous activities, such as fdgeting and maintenance of posture.
 Because of these factors, REE needs to be assessed under controlled experimental conditions.
 By providing environmental control and real-time measurements over extended periods, Whole-room Indirect Calorimeer are the perfect tools to isolate